Click here to learn about our new VIP membership and save on all of your anti-aging needs.

 or punch device, then closes the incision with sutures.

-If a mole grows back it could be a sign of skin cancer.
+If a mole grows back, it could be a sign of skin cancer.
 Make an appointment with us immediately.

 Whether or not your moles put you in a high-risk category for skin cancer, you should practice responsible sun protection and early skin cancer detection techniques.

-Annual cancer screening Have us perform a professional, full-body skin cancer screening at least once a year.
+Have us perform a professional, full-body skin cancer screening at least once a year.
 Make your appointment now.

-Monthly self-exams Examine your skin at least once a month.
+Examine your skin at least once a month.
 If you see a new, rapidly growing spot or a growth that is changing rapidly, itching, or bleeding for two weeks, call us immediately.
 Get a free self-exam worksheet.

-• Sun Protection Tips
+Sun Protection